Overview of VVAS Plug-ins

 VVAS Core APIs

 The GStreamer VVAS infrastructure plug-ins (vvas_xfilter and vvas_xmultisrc) call the core APIs to perform operations on the kernel.
-The core APIs will invoke the XRT, which sends the commands and manages the buffers to the kernel.
-The VVAS Core APIs have 4 API’s which will be called by the GStreamer in sequence.
+The core APIs invoke XRT, which sends the commands and manages the buffers to the kernel.
+The VVAS Core APIs have four API which are called by the GStreamer in sequence.

 3. Waiting for the kernel done

-• In this step, the XMultisrc plugin will invoke the xlnx_kernel_init function to perform a one-time initialization of any custom data structures.
-In this step, the smartcam xmultisrc plugin reads the JSON file, allocates memory, and initializes the struct.
-This is performed at the Line-77 of the xmultisrc plugin.
+• In this step, the xMultisrc plug-in invokes the xlnx_kernel_init function to perform a one-time initialization of any custom data structures.
+In this step, the smartcam xmultisrc plug-in reads the JSON file, allocates memory, and initializes the struct.
+This is performed at the Line-77 of the xmultisrc plug-in.

 Kernel Properties

-• Before starting the kernel, the user should know about the Kernel mode and the type of kernels.
-This will define the set of APIs to be used for Starting of the kernel.
+• Before starting the kernel, you should know about the Kernel mode and the type of kernels.
+This defines the set of APIs for starting the kernel.

 Kernel Modes